GeorgiaMayDay/AliAcronym/README.md

 Current thoughts:

-So working on /ali_explian (though I put it in the mention functionality) need to create a test for extract_acronym_and_get_defination

-/ali_explain takes one or a list of acronyms and returns what they could/do mean
+/ali_explain works logically how I want it to but it needs some friendliness and human nicety That's the next thing and then get mention working - hopefully can demo

-meantion is used in a thread to collect the parent message so you can break down the acronym in it Outside of a thread it delivers a help message explaining how it used, and what /ali_explain does
+mention is used in a thread to collect the parent message so you can break down the acronym in it
+- May allow a toggle for if you want it to reply privately or publically Outside of a thread it delivers a help message explaining how it used, and what /ali_explain does

 Make a spy logger

 Will probably also want to add a jargon command

+## Script

+/ali_explain
+- If it recognises 1 acronym and has 1 definition in the database (ex: MOD)
+  - "I recognise MOD as {meaning}. {description}.
+And it belong to the {department}"
+- If it recognises 1 acronym and has multiple definitions in the database (ex: AE)
+  - "I recognise AE as having multiple meanings.
+They are:
+    - {meaning}. {description}.
+And it belongs to the {department}"
+    - Repeat list til meaning done
+- If it gets sent multiple acronyms it sends each script as a separate message
+- If it gets sent "help":
+  - It sends back a help message

+IM:
+Acts like ali_explain command but with some extra easter eggs

+@Ali_Acronym
+- "Here are the acronyms I've found, {acronyms}"
+- And then explains them in individual order

-# Database structure
+## Database structure

 You can refer to `acronym_database/acronym_data_struct.py` but it's a key:value store, which contains either